 Student Performance Summary: In the 5 sections, taught by 3 instructors, a total of 203 students received passing grades.
-The cumulative scores of these students in all the assignments and exam questions that pertain to ethics were as follows: 125 students (62%) performed at 70% or higher, 14 students (7%) performed between 60% and 69%, 22 students (11%) performed between 50% and 59% and 42 students (21%) performed below the 50% level.
+The cumulative scores of these students in all the assignments and exam questions that pertain to ethics were as follows: 62% of the students performed at 70% or higher, 7% performed between 60% and 69%, 11% performed between 50% and 59% and 21% performed below the 50% level.
 The results in the rest of the sections are expected to be similar.
 The student performance in this area does not meet the 70% target.
 One of the reasons why students have lower scores in this area is because of the writing required in the analysis of each case study.
 Many students answer the questions in a short, superficial way or skip the ethics assignments altogether.
 This issue is currently being addressed in the course by renewing the emphasis on these assignments.